Choreographer

 Lucy is a Tony Award-winning writer and the youngest woman ever to direct a musical on Broadway.
 Alongside her co-writer/friend, Toby Marlow, she won a Tony, two Drama Desks, and an Outer Critics Circle Award for their music and lyrics in the musical SIX (Broadway, West End, various other places).
 Their album “SIX: Live on Opening Night” was also nominated for a Grammy.
 She was also nominated for best director of a musical at the Tony’s for her co-direction of SIX.
 Okay enough about SIX.

-Other writer-director credits include: Why Am I So Single?
-(West End) and Hot Gay Time Machine (West End).
-Her directing credits include: Legally Blonde (Regent’s Park Open Air Theatre); Ratatouille: The TikTok Musical (Actors’ Fund Online Benefit).
+Directing credits include: Legally Blonde (Regent’s Park Open Air Theatre); Ratatouille: The TikTok Musical (Actors’ Fund Online Benefit).

-Her song-writing credits include: The Monkey King (Netflix); Dylan Mulvaney’s Day 365 LIVE! ; Book of Queer (discovery+); The 75th Annual Tony Awards (CBS).
+Song-writing credits include: The Monkey King (Netflix); Dylan Mulvaney’s Day 365 LIVE! ; Book of Queer (discovery+); The 75th Annual Tony Awards (CBS).

 Sound Designer